Date of Degree

 Recommended Citation

 Moore, Joann Lynn.
-"Estimating standard errors of estimated variance components in generalizability theory using bootstrap procedures." dissertation, University of Iowa, 2010.
+"Estimating standard errors of estimated variance components in generalizability theory using bootstrap procedures."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.